fleaflet/flutter_map/lib/src/layer/tile_layer/tile_provider/network/caching/built_in/impl/native/README.md

 The format of the header is as follows:

+1. (position  0) 6-byte ASCII encoded string: file format identifier "FMBICT" ("FlutterMapBuiltInCacheTile")
+2. (position  6) 2-byte unsigned integer (Uint16): the format version (1)
-1. 8-byte signed integer (Int64): the `staleAt` timestamp, represented in milliseconds since the Unix epoch in the UTC timezone
+3. (position  8) 8-byte signed integer (Int64): the `staleAt` timestamp, represented in milliseconds since the Unix epoch in the UTC timezone
-2. 8-byte signed integer (Int64)
+4. (position 16) 8-byte signed integer (Int64)
    * Where provided, the `lastModified` timestamp, represented in milliseconds since the Unix epoch in the UTC timezone, which must not be 0
    * Where not provided, the integer '0'
-3. 2-byte unsigned integer (Uint16)
+5. (position 24) 2-byte unsigned integer (Uint16)
    * Where provided, the length of the ASCII encoded `etag` in bytes
    * Where not provided, the integer '0'
-4. Variable number of bytes
+6. (position 26) Variable number of bytes
    * Where provided, the ASCII encoded `etag` (where each character is 7 bits but stored as 1 byte) with no greater than 65535 bytes
    * Where not provided, no bytes
-5. 4-byte unsigned integer (Uint32): the length of the tile image bytes
+7. (position 26 + 2-byte value read from position 24) 4-byte unsigned integer (Uint32): the length of the tile image bytes

 ## Size monitor